 I heard about Stipendium Hungaricum from a fellow countryman.
 I would love to teach at a university one day, but a Doctorate degree is often required in order to do so.
 That is why I came to Szeged, where I am currently working on my doctoral thesis in educational science – my special field of interest is scientific literacy of students.
 Life is completely different in Namibia; it is mostly a rural country and agriculture is still hardly mechanised and many homesteads in villages in the countryside are built of wood.
 The weather is totally different from the one in Szeged, the cold and icy weather caught me by surprise after returning from Christmas holiday, I didn’t have proper shoes so my feet were constantly freezing.

-Christopher Solaman - Faculty of Arts - German Studies
+Christopher Solaman - Faculty of Humanities and Social Sciences - German Studies

 The Student life here is buzzing with hundreds of international students from all around the world.
 What I love in here is that you bump into students everywhere, from both Hungary and all around the world, and that despite our differences we are kinda accepted in town.
 I looked University of Szeged up on the internet and, when I saw that this was called the city of sunshine, it became clear in my mind that it would be the place, where I wanted to be as an Erasmus student.
 Szeged was far beyond my expectations, and I am glad to be able to admire the beauty of this city.
 The nature itself has the power to calm me down, so the Botanic Garden of the University is a special place to me.